 Sam Zell thinks the wave of anti-immigration sentiment is “very dangerous” to the future of United States.

-Speaking at a conference in Boca Raton, the Equity Residential founder, whose Polish parents immigrated to the U.S. four months before he was born in 1941, said people are troubled by change because they “got here first.”
-His comments drew applause from the audience of wealthy individuals at the Tiger 21 conference, according to Bloomberg.
+Speaking at a conference in Florida, the Equity Residential founder, whose Polish parents immigrated to the U.S. four months before he was born in 1941, said people are troubled by change because they “got here first.”
+His comments drew applause from the audience of wealthy individuals, according to Bloomberg.

 “The United States has been the leader in the world for 200 years because it’s had a very aggressive immigration policy,” said Zell, according to Bloomberg.
 “I think that this current period of anti-immigration is very dangerous to the future of our country.”